-Bruce Springsteenโs โBorn to Runโ was released in 1975 and quickly became one of the most well-known rock songs of its time.
-On the surface, itโs a high-energy song about escaping a dead-end town with the person you love.
-But the songโs meaning runs deeper.
-Itโs about desperation, risk, rebellion, and the search for something bigger than what you were born into.
+On the surface, Bruce Springsteen‘s “Born to Run” is a high-energy track about escaping a dead-end town with the person you love.
+But the song is deeper than that.
+It’s about desperation, risk, rebellion, and the search for something bigger than what you were born into.

 Verse 1: Stuck in a Dead-End Life